opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 Test case requirements
 ======================

-The following requirements are mandatory for test to be submitted for consideration in the CVP test suite:
+The following requirements are mandatory for a test to be submitted for consideration in the CVP test suite:

-- All test cases must be fully documented, in a common format
+- All test cases must be fully documented, in a common format (please refer to the test specification directory for examples).

   - Clearly identifying the test procedure and expected results / metrics to determine a “pass” or “fail” result.

-- Tests must be validated for purpose, tests should be run with both an expected positive and negative outcome.
+- Tests must be validated for the purpose of CVP, tests should be run with both an expected positive and negative outcome.
-- Tests should focus on functionality, not performance.
+- At the current stage of CVP, only functional tests are eligible, performance testing is out of scope.

   - Performance test output could be built in as “for information only”, but must not carry pass/fail metrics.

 - Test cases should favor implementation of a published standard interface for validation

   - Where no standard is available provide API support references
-  - If a standard exists and is not followed, an exemption is required
+  - If a standard exists and is not followed, an exemption is required.
+Such exemptions can be raised in the project meetings first, and if no consensus can be reached, escalated to the TSC.

-- Test cases must pass on OPNFV reference deployments
+- Test cases must pass on applicable OPNFV reference deployments and release versions.

   - Tests must not require a specific NFVi platform composition or installation tool

     - Tests and test tools must run independently of the method of platform installation and architecture.
     - Tests and tool must run independent of specific OPNFV components allowing different components such as storage backends or SDN controllers.

   - Tests must not require un-merged patches to the relevant upstream projects
   - Tests must not require features or code which are out of scope for the latest release of the OPNFV project
+  - Tests must have a documented history of recent successful verification in OPNFV testing programs including CI, Functest, Yardstick, Bottlenecks, Dovetail, etc (i.e. all testing programs in OPNFV that regularly validate tests against the release, whether automated or manual)
+  - Tests must be considered optional unless they such have a documented history for ALL OPNFV scenarios that are both
+    - applicable, i.e. support the feature that the test exercises
+    - released, i.e. in the OPNFV release supported by the CVP test suite version
 - Tests must run against a fully deployed and operational system under test.
-- Tests and test tools must support stand alone OPNFV and commercial derived OPNFV based solution
+- Tests and test implementations must support stand alone OPNFV and commercial derived OPNFV based solution

   - There can be no dependency on OPNFV resources or infrastructure.